Namecheap has earned a good reputation for its domain registration services since launching as a domain registrar in 2000.

 However, the Turbo and Supersonic WordPress hosting plans take things up to a whole new level with a range of performance-optimized features including:

 - Up to 2 CPS cores

 - Free SSL

 For more control and flexibility with your website, Virtual Private Server plans are a great option.

-Although they don’t appear to advertise “unlimited” features like Namecheap’s shared plans.
+Although VPS hosting plans don’t appear to advertise “unlimited” features like Namecheap’s shared plans.
 But that’s not to say these VPS plans aren’t worth considering.

-With up to 8 CPU cores, 12GB of memory and 240GB of storage, Namecheap’s VPS plans are a great choice for people who are making a move from shared hosting to Virtual Private Server hosting for the first time.
+With up to 8 CPU cores, 12GB of memory, and 240GB of storage, Namecheap’s VPS hosting plans are a great choice for people who are making a move from shared hosting to VPS hosting for the first time.

 For anyone who needs more control over their server’s setup, or more robust features to support a high-performance website, Namecheap’s VPS hosting plans leave a lot to be desired.

-Check out our review of the other Namecheap Alternatives to find a more one for your needs.
+Check out our review of the other Namecheap Alternatives to find more for your needs.

 We have to say, Namecheap’s dedicated hosting pleasantly surprised us.